janosh/tikz/site/readme.md

    yarn dev
    ```

 Navigate to `http://localhost:3000`.
 You should see a development server with this site running.
-Edit a component file in `src`, save it and the page will hot-reload to display your changes.
+Edit a component file in `src/`, save it and the page will hot-reload to display your changes.

 ## Building and running in production mode